alonsarias/alonsarias/README.md

 # Alonso

-Building interfaces and workflows for AI systems.
+Building interfaces and workflows for AI.

 Frontend engineer focused on AI systems, developer tooling, and human-AI workflows.